MiddlewareReaderProtocol

 Swift

-public func lift<GlobalDependencies>( dependencies dependenciesMap: @escaping (GlobalDependencies) -> Dependencies ) -> MiddlewareReader<GlobalDependencies, MiddlewareType>
+public func lift<GlobalDependencies>( dependencies dependenciesMap: @escaping (GlobalDependencies) -> Dependencies ) -> MiddlewareReader<GlobalDependencies, MiddlewareType>Parameters

 a